 The maximum output power in a flyback in Quasi-resonance mode depends on the (mains) input voltage.
 An OPP is implemented to compensate for this.
 During the primary stroke of the flyback the mains voltage is sensed by measuring the current drawn from pin FBAUX.
-With a resistor between the flyback auxiliary winding and pin FBAUX the voltage at the auxiliary winding is converted to a current $I{FBAUX}$ (see Figure 20).
+With a resistor between the flyback auxiliary winding and pin FBAUX the voltage at the auxiliary winding is converted to a current I{FBAUX} (see Figure 22).
 The IC uses the current information to reduce the setting of the maximum flyback peak current measured through pin FBSENSE.
-See Figure 21 for the limitation of the maximum $V{FBSENSE}$ level as a function of $I{FBAUX}$ .
+See Figure 23 for the limitation of the maximum V{FBSENSE} level as a function of I{FBAUX}.

-The total OPP resistance determining the IFBAUX current during the primary stroke of the flyback exists of R23 + R23A (see Figure 20).
+The total OPP resistance determining the I{FBAUX} current during the primary stroke of the flyback exists of R23 + R23A (see Figure 22).
 The OVP resistor R23 has to be calculated before the remaining part of the OPP resistor R23A can be calculated.

-The value of R23A can be calculated with Equation 33:
+The value of R23A is calculated using Equation 33: